|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Serve this tuna salad in sandwiches or serve on lettuce leaves for a fabulous lunch.
+Serve this tuna salad in sandwiches or on lettuce leaves for a fabulous lunch and enjoy.

 - Add some finely diced celery and/or green onions for crunch.

-- Swap the red onion for white or yellow onion for a less peppery taste.
-Or soak the onion in cool water for a few minutes, drain, and dry before adding to the tuna salad.
-This takes away some of the raw bite.
+- Swap the red onion for white or yellow onion for a more mild taste.
+Or soak the onion in cool water for a few minutes, drain, and dry before adding to the tuna salad to take away some of the raw bite.

 - For an extra creamy and rich tuna salad with a hint of garlic, swap the mayonnaise for homemade aioli.